davidmoten/chained/README.md

 ## Examples

 ### Record types
-java `record` types are a big boost in concise coding.
+java `record` types are a big boost in concise coding and offer more flexibility than generation from `interface` types.
 Let's create a builder for the `Person` class below using *chained*:

 ```java
 package mine;